claudiopetrini/nginx-http2-pagespeed/README.md

 # nginx + spdy + pagespeed #

-Bash script that help to compile nginx with:
+install.sh script is able to compile:
 - a parametric nginx version
-- a parametric openssl version
+	- with a parametric openssl version
-- a parametric pagespeed module version
+	- with a parametric pagespeed module version

-Spdy protocol supported by default.
+	- with spdy protocol supported by default.

 ## Binary ##